Said Ismagilov: Religious career

-During events in Eastern Ukraine

-Some time after the outbreak of Russia's war against Ukraine in Donbas, he was in Donetsk and Mariupol, covering events.

-In an interview for Voice of America on 20 May 2014, he told that the main reason of supporting Ukraine by Muslims is that this country provides more rights and freedoms that brothers in faith have in Russia.
-Moreover, he expressed a fear that separation from Ukraine and increasing the influence of Russia would lead to worsening of position for religious ethnic minorities.
+In 2017 he said that the Muslim position in Russia is worse than in Ukraine.

-With representatives of other religions, he participated in releasing of catholic priest father Tyhon (Kulbaka) from captivity.
-He was an active participant of Interconfessional praying marathon “For peace and unity of Ukraine” (Donetsk city), which had started on March 4, 2014, and numerous demonstrations for peace in Donetsk city in the beginning of spring 2014.
+With representatives of other religions, he participated in releasing a catholic priest from captivity.
+He was active in the Interconfessional praying marathon "For peace and unity of Ukraine in Donetsk" which started on March 4, 2014, and in demonstrations for peace in Donetsk city in the beginning of spring 2014.

-2015

-In statement dedicated to tragic events in France on January 7, 2015, S. Ismagilov expressed sympathy to the families of journalists of the French satirical journal Charlie Hebdo murdered in Paris.
-According to his statement:
+In statement on the terrorist murders in France on January 7, 2015, Ismagilov said:

-Further, he as Mufti of the Muslims of Ukraine asked people not to follow the calls from those proposing to publish caricatures of Muhammad in all countries, especially in Ukraine, where mutual understanding and friendship between Ukrainians is very important against the background of the information and armed war against our country.
-He thought that not without reason Khodorkovsky had called for the publication of caricatures of Muhammad.
-S. Ismagilov asked journalists to be correct, not to incite resentment within the country over the crimes of individuals and expressed willingness to explain the position of Islam and answer questions.

 Political career

-S. Ismagilov participated in parliamentary election for the Verkhovna Rada on October 26, 2014 as a representative of All-Ukrainian Political Party “Ukraina – Jedyna Kraina” (“Ukraine – One Country”) in the multi-mandate all-state election constituency.
+Ismagilov ran in the parliamentary election for the Verkhovna Rada on October 26, 2014 as a representative of All-Ukrainian Political Party “Ukraina – Jedyna Kraina” (“Ukraine – One Country”) in the multi-mandate all-state election constituency.
 He was the fourth in the electoral list of party.

-Scientific career
+Academic career

-During 2001-2002, he was a lecturer of theology and religious studies in Ukrainian Islamic university (Donetsk).
+During 2001–2002, he was a lecturer of theology and religious studies in Ukrainian Islamic university (Donetsk).
 He lectured religious studies in State Institute of Artificial Intellect of Donetsk.
 He took part in numerous Ukrainian and international scientific and practical conferences.

-In 2003, in cooperation with other scientists, he established All-Ukrainian Public Organization “Ukrainian Center for Islamic Studies” and further he was elected its President.
+In 2003, in cooperation with other scientists, he established All-Ukrainian Public Organization “Ukrainian Center for Islamic Studies” and further he was elected its president.

-During conference “The third world in the context of development and global calls of XXI century”, S. Ismagilov brought out an opinion that distrust to Muslim political projects in the world are caused by fact that no one of them was allowed to be implemented.